-Conserving our Historic Gardens and Landscapes – The historic Pavilion gardens, Lawn, alleys and associated landscapes of the Jeffersonian Grounds serve as parks and contemplative space for all U.Va. students, faculty and staff as well as to visitors the Grounds.
+Conserving our Historic Gardens and Landscapes – The historic pavilion gardens, Lawn, alleys and associated landscapes of the Jeffersonian Grounds serve as parks and contemplative space for all UVA students, faculty and staff as well as visitors to the Grounds.

 Restoring the Hotels – The Hotels of the Range once housed merchants who served the early University communities and served as their dining halls.
-Today they house important U.Va. student services, classrooms and even residents.
+Today they house important UVA student services, classrooms and even residents.
 Check the Hotel A Historic Structure Report.

 Building the Endowment – Changes in funding and priorities over time have led to a backlog of repairs to our most treasured buildings.
 By building our endowment, we protect our current investment and ensure that we can steward these historic structures in the future.
 Learn more.

-Other important priorities for the Jeffersonian Grounds include conducting archaeological studies, conserving architectural artifacts, and increasing students’ daily use of the Rotunda.
+Other important priorities for the Jeffersonian Grounds include conducting archaeological studies, conserving architectural artifacts and increasing students’ daily use of the Rotunda.

 Visit our Ways to Give page to learn how you can join our efforts to save this remarkable place.